Cristian Devallis

 Cristian Javier Devallis (born August 25, 1983, in Rio Segundo, Argentina) is an Argentine former footballer who played as a midfielder.

 Club career

 Cristian Javier Devallis firstly played for Talleres de Córdoba.
 In 2004, he moved to Almagro.
 In 2005, he returned to Talleres de Córdoba.
 Later, he moved to Gimnasia y Esgrima de Jujuy but one year later he returned again to Talleres de Córdoba.
 In 2007, he moved to Racing de Córdoba.
 In 2008, he moved to 9 de Julio de Rafaela and in 2009 to Santiago Wanderers.
 Later, he moved to Patronato de Paraná.
 In 2011, he moved to Boca Unidos.

-In summer 2012 Devallis moved to Olympiakos Volou 1937 F.C.
-In winter of the same year he was released by the club.
+In summer 2012 Devallis moved to Olympiacos Volos In winter of the same year he was released by the club.
 At the beginning of 2013, he signed with Chilean club Rangers.